 Because dormant shrubs and trees are “asleep,” winter pruning has some important benefits, including these:

-While tree care professionals take advantage of winter to prune, reputable tree service companies don’t work when winter conditions are hazardous to people or trees.
+WARNING – While winter tree pruning has many benefits, reputable tree service companies don’t work when winter conditions are hazardous to people or trees.
 When temperatures drop dangerously low, when heavy snow collects in trees, or when ice loads develop in trees and atop roads, our pruning experts won’t work.
 We’ll wait till conditions are safer for you, your property, and our crews.

 There are some shrubs and trees that you shouldn’t prune in winter, and these are early spring-flowering species.
 After they finish flowering, these early bloomers set buds for the following year’s flowering.
 This means they flower on what’s called “old” wood (growth that developed during the previous growing season).

 Early spring-blooming plants finish their flowering and fruiting cycle in the middle of the growing season and then set to work making next spring’s buds.
-Because of this, you’ll want to prune them just after they finish flowering.
-The goal is to prune before buds for next year are made, so that you can both control the shape and size of the plant and maximize its future flowering.
+Because of this, the University of Massachusetts Extension recommends pruning them just after they finish flowering.
+The goal is to prune before the tree makes buds for next year so you can control the shape and size of the plant and maximize its future flowering.
 If you prune off branches during the winter or later in the growing season, you’ll be pruning off all those future flower buds.

-Examples of spring-flowering species that you prune during the growing season include:
+Examples of spring-flowering species that you prune during the spring growing season include:

 Remember how welcome the early blooms of forsythia and witch hazel are when all around so many trees and shrubs are bare, and the weather is still too cold to enjoy spending time in your garden?
 To ensure that you get those early flowers, prune them just after they’ve finished their show.